NORTH SHORE PHOTOGRAPHY

 WHO WE ARE

-North Shore Photography was started in 1983, however photographer Bill Romerhaus first started taking photographs and doing darkroom work as a freshman in high school where he was sports editor for the school paper four years.
-He has lived in Hawaii for over 50 years.
-In 1965 he shot his first surfing photo and was a contributing photographer to SURFER and SURFING magazines for several years.
-From that time he worked part time as a studio portrait photographer, color printer, a military photo hobby shop manager, the Hawaiian Telephone Company, and then for 20 years as a senior facilities mechanic at a Satellite tracking station (COMSAT- founded by science fiction writer Arthur C. Clark) overlooking Sunset Beach on Oahu's north shore.
-In 1983 he started North Shore Photography, specializing in black and white professional darkroom services, while continuing to work, and then went into the photography full time in 1989.
+North Shore Photography was started in 1983, by photographer Bill Romerhaus.
+He first started taking surfing photographs and doing darkroom work as a freshman in high school where he was sports editor for the school paper four years.
+He has lived in Hawaii for over 50 years and shot his first surfing photo in 1965 and then was a contributing photographer to SURFER and SURFING magazines for years.
+From that time he worked part time as a studio portrait photographer, color printer, a military photo hobby shop manager, at the Hawaiian Telephone Company, and then for 20 years as a senior facilities mechanic at a Satellite tracking station (COMSAT- founded by science fiction writer Arthur C. Clark) overlooking Sunset Beach on Oahu's north shore.
+In 1983 he started North Shore Photography, specializing in black and white professional darkroom services, while continuing to work, and then went into the photography business full time in 1989.

 He also worked as a contributing photographer to over 30 international surfing magazines and manufacturers, and as a free lance photographer-writer (photojournalist) for over 100 publications and agencies worldwide.
-His photos have credited him with over 200 cover shots and full page advertisements all over the world.
-His work has appeared in POPULAR PHOTOGRAPHY, SURFER, SURFING, HONOLULU, ALOHA, HONOLULU STAR BULLETIN, HONOLULU ADVERTISER, OUTDOOR, OUTSIDE, CONDE NAST TRAVELER, NATIONAL ENQUIRER, UPI, and many other publications.
-His professional clients have included AMERICAN EXPRESS, BURTON CLOTHING, VOGUE INTERNATIONAL, HILTON HOTELS, CRAZY SHIRTS, ALOHA & HAWAIIAN AIRLINES, NO FEAR GEAR, DISCOVERY, HISTORY, CBS, CNN, HISTORY & A&E CHANNELS, UNIVERSAL PICTURES, and WARNER BROTHERS PRODUCTIONS, to name a few.
+His black and white, hand colored, and color photos have credited him with over 200 cover shots and full page advertisements all over the world.
+His work has appeared in POPULAR PHOTOGRAPHY, SURFER, SURFING, HONOLULU, ALOHA, HONOLULU NEWSPAPERS, OUTDOOR, OUTSIDE, CONDE NAST TRAVELER, NATIONAL ENQUIRER, UPI, and many other publications.
+His professional clients have included AMERICAN EXPRESS, BURTON CLOTHING, VOGUE INTERNATIONAL, HAWAIIAN TROPIC, HILTON HOTELS, CRAZY SHIRTS, ALOHA & HAWAIIAN AIRLINES, NO FEAR GEAR, DISCOVERY, CBS, ABC, CNN, HISTORY & A&E CHANNELS, UNIVERSAL PICTURES, and WARNER BROTHERS PRODUCTIONS, to name a few.

-In our own way we feel we are contributing to preserving and promoting the history and culture of Hawaii for Kama'aina and visitors to display or share with others all over the world.
+In our own way we feel we are contributing to preserving and promoting the history and culture of Hawaii for Kama'aina and visitors to display or share with others all over the world, Aloha.

 northshorephoto@hawaii.rr.com